anexia-it/anexia-laravel-basemodel/README.md

 ```
 select * from posts where id = 1 and
 ```

+##### 4.3.2.1.3 $preSetIncludes (fourth parameter)

+##### 4.3.2.1.4 $preSetPagination (fifth parameter)
+Integer or null to avoid the model's default pagination.
+Can not exceed the model's $maxPagination value (automatically reduced).

+##### 4.3.2.1.5 $decryptionKey (sixth parameter)
+String or null to use for the decryption of encrypted properties of a model that uses the anexia/encryption package.
+If the correct decryption key is given, the encrypted properties will automatically be decrypted and returned.
+If no decryption key is given, the encrypted properties will be excluded from the response.

 ### 4.4.
 Exceptions
 The BaseModel package comes with two built-in exception classes: